openjdk/jdk/src/jdk.compiler/share/man/javac.md

 <a id="option-Xlint">`-Xlint`</a>
 :   Enables recommended lint warning categories.
 In this release, all available
-    lint warning categories are recommended.
+    lint warning categories exception `preview` are recommended.
+The `preview` category is recommended when compiling without `--enable-preview`.

 <a id="option-Xlint-custom">`-Xlint:`\[`-`\]*key*(`,`\[`-`\]*key*)\*</a>
 :   Enables and/or disables lint warning categories using the one or more of the keys described